mikeroyal/Windows-11-Guide/README.md

 [Start11](https://www.stardock.com/products/start11/) is a tool designed to bring menus back from Windows 7/10 to Windows 11.

 [ThisIsWin11](https://github.com/builtbybel/ThisIsWin11) is a tool which helps you set up and customize Windows 11.
+Created by [Builtbybel](https://twitter.com/builtbybel).

 [Live Tiles Anywhere](https://www.reddit.com/r/windows/comments/q18fq7/live_tiles_anywhere_create_custom_live_tiles_for/) is a tool that brings a new way of thinking and using Windows Live Tiles, this is Live Tiles Anywhere.
 LTA is the first app that allows you to create not only working custom Live Tiles, but also add Live Tiles as widgets on your Desktop.